-- (a) has obtained 75% or more of the aggregate marks in each of the prescribed Examinations at the first attempt; - (b) has not repeated any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty. - (8) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on three separate occasions, at six-monthly intervals. - (ii) The Part I Re-Examination shall consist of all previously failed subjects and shall be assessed and graded in the same manner as prescribed for the Part I Examination. - (ii) A candidate who fails the re-examination on the third occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Part II Re-Examination - (i) A candidate who has failed the Part II Examination may be permitted a re-examination on three separate occasions only, at six-monthly intervals. - (ii) The Part II Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part II Examination. - (iii) A candidate who fails the re-examination on the third occasion shall be deemed to have failed the Part II Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (c) Final Re-Examination - (i) A candidate shall be re-examined in only the component that he/she has failed. - (ii) A candidate who has failed in the research report and/or training portfolio component may be referred for further work in the component that he/she has failed, over a period of time to be determined by the Committee of Examiners except that such periods of time as determined shall not exceed six (6) months on any one occasion.
-At the end of the prescribed period the candidate shall be required to submit the research report and/or relevant document for reexamination.
-A candidate who fails to submit the research report and/or the relevant document by the end of the prescribed period for re-examination shall be deemed to have failed the Examination.
+- (a) has obtained 75% or more of the aggregate marks in each of the prescribed Examinations at the first attempt; - (b) has not repeated any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty.

+- (i) A candidate who has failed the Part I Examination may be permitted a re-examination on three separate occasions, at six-monthly intervals. - (ii) The Part I Re-Examination shall consist of all previously failed subjects and shall be assessed and graded in the same manner as prescribed for the Part I Examination. - (c) A candidate who fails the re-examination on the third occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate.

-- (iii) A candidate shall be permitted to re-submit the research report and/or the relevant document for re-examination on not more than one occasion. - (iv) A candidate who fails the component(s) after the re-submission shall be deemed to have failed the Final Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with approval of Senate. - (d) A candidate who has passed the re-examination for the Examinations shall be deemed to have passed the prescribed Examinations.
+- (i) A candidate who has failed the Part II Examination may be permitted a re-examination on three separate occasions only, at yearly intervals. - (ii) The Part II Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part II Examination. - (iii) A candidate who fails the re-examination on the third occasion shall be deemed to have failed the Part II Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate.